 TEAM: Chris Hailey, Ishan Shah, Joel Joseph, Adithya Bellathur, Janeline Wong

-PROJECT: Using ultra sonic sensors, capacitive touch and facial recognition to reduce the likely hood of cooking fires.
+PROJECT: Using ultrasonic sensors, capacitive touch and facial recognition to reduce the likelihood of cooking fires.

 PRIZE: New Matter 3-D printer